Matt Mervis: Professional career

+Chicago Cubs

+2020–21

 Mervis went unselected in the five-round 2020 MLB draft, and signed with the Chicago Cubs in June 2020 as an undrafted free agent, as a first baseman.
 Due to the unique rules of the shortened draft, Mervis only received $20,000 upon signing.
 He made his professional debut in 2021 with the Myrtle Beach Pelicans of the Low-A East, and also played in three games with the Iowa Cubs of the Triple-A East.
 Over 72 games between both teams, he batted .208 with nine home runs and 44 RBIs.